Sacramento High School

 Sacramento Charter High School ("Sac High") is an independent public charter high school in the Oak Park neighborhood of Sacramento, California.
-Originally founded in 1856, Sacramento High is the second oldest public high school in California.
-In 2003, the school adopted its current form as a charter school within the Sacramento City Unified School District.
+Originally founded in 1856, Sacramento High is the second oldest public high school in California and the second oldest west of the Mississippi River.
+The school served as a traditional public institution for over 145 years before being decommissioned in 2003 due to low performance.
+It reopened in September 2003 as an independent charter school governed by St. Hope Public Schools.
+As of 2024–25, the school has an enrollment of approximately 430 students.